 Let us turn then to what the Fin-proG means for a theory of the status of PRO vs. pro, and in particular what it means for whether we adopt an Inherent or Derived approach to address the distinctions between them.
 Under an Inherent approach, i.e. where PRO and pro correspond to two underlyingly distinct lexical items in the grammar, the impossibility of a pro subject in the types of clauses just considered presents a challenge.
 It cannot be attributed to Case-licensing, since these same clauses can host (non-coreferent) overt subjects.
 Nor can it be attributed to a parametric unavailability of pro, since these languages do allow subject pro-drop elsewhere.
-The fact that the grammar seems to always and only allow OC PRO in alternation with an overt non-coreferent subject in non-finite clauses is thus truly puzzling.9 On the other hand, a Derived approach has the
+The fact that the grammar seems to always and only allow oc pro in alternation with an overt noncoreferent subject in non-finite clauses is thus truly puzzling.8 On the other hand, a Derived approach has the means to make sense of the generalization.

-9Sundaresan (2014) tentatively suggests that (35) is a language-internal instantiation of the rich agreement hypothesis as applied to pro-drop (originally due to Taraldsen 1978).
-The idea would be that the availability of pro is inversely proportional to the degree to which finite agreement is realized in the structure where the pro is merged.
-However, as Sundaresan herself admits, this is more of a descripmeans to make sense of the generalization.
 If (oc) PRO and pro are contextually determined interpretive variants of a single underlying element, we expect them to show up in complementary distribution.
 Whatever it is that regulates the distribution of the two variants, whenever the oc interpretation is available, as in these clause types, we will expect it to essentially block the interpretation(s) associated with pro.